todaywasawesome/leaksignal/POLICY.md

 Categories map a human concept of sensitive data to concrete ways to match that data.
 Regexes, literal strings, regexes near other regexes, etc, are all examples of this.

 #### Matcher Category
-A matcher category matches on data on a response body.
+Matchers are data patterns that are searched in a response body.
 They can be regexes, raw values, exceptions (the `ignore` section), or accelerated native matchers.
 All individual matching strategies are considered individually, and a match by any matching strategy constitutes a match of the category.

 ##### Writing regexes

-The `fancy_regex` Rust crate has poor performance when used with `lookaround`, i.e. `lookahead` or `lookbehind` regex features.
+Regex implementations (including the one we use, the `fancy_regex` Rust crate) have poor performance when used with _lookaround_ (_lookahead_ or _lookbehind_) regex features.
 It's advised to instead capture the area around the interesting sensitive data, then strip it out via the `regex_strip` field shown below.

-Since the policies are written in YAML, the any backslashes in a regex must be escaped.
-I.e. `\d` would be invalid, where `\\d` would match a digit group as expected.
-It may be cleaner/more readable to prefer manually specifying groups where possible.
-I.e. `[0-9]` as opposed to `\\d`.
+Since the policies are written in YAML, any backslash in a regex must be escaped (`\d` is invalid, where `\\d` matches a digit group as expected).
+In some cases, it may be more readable to specify character ranges (`[0-9]` as opposed to `\\d`).

 ##### Email regex with an ignored email
 This example matches emails, but ignores the specific email `someone@example.com`